 1/2 cup water or low-sodium chicken, beef or vegetable broth

 1 teaspoon ground black pepper

-1/4 teaspoon ground nutmeg
+1 teaspoon ground cumin

 Angela Shelf Medearis is an award-winning children's author, culinary historian and the author of seven cookbooks.
 Her new cookbook is "The Kitchen Diva's Diabetic Cookbook."
 Her website is www.divapro.com.
 To see how-to videos, recipes and much, much more, Like Angela Shelf Medearis, The Kitchen Diva! on Facebook.
 Recipes may not be reprinted without permission from Angela Shelf Medearis.